skiano/predication/README.md

 # and-or-not

+NOTE: Build is not ready for npm module
+NOTE: Tests are missing

 #### Example

 The following prints all the numbers between 1 and 50 that are divisible by 2, and divisible by either 3 or 4, and not less than 20.